 Safe driving tips:

 If you are 65 or older, see your eye doctor at least every 1 to 2 years.
-Ask if there are any ways to improve your eyesight.
-Many vision problems can be treated.
-For instance, cataracts might be removed with surgery.
+Ask if there are ways to improve your eyesight.

 If you need glasses or contact lenses to see far away while driving, make sure your prescription is up-to-date and correct.
-And always wear them when you are driving.
+Always wear them when you are driving.

-Cut back on night driving or stop driving at night if you have trouble seeing in the dark.
-Try to avoid driving during sunrise and sunset when the sun can be directly in your line of vision.
+Cut back on or stop driving at night if you have trouble seeing in the dark.
+Try to avoid driving during sunrise and sunset, when the sun can be directly in your line of vision.

 As you get older, your hearing can change, making it harder to notice horns, sirens, or even noises coming from your own car.
-That can be a problem because these sounds warn you when you may need to pull over or get out of the way.
-It is important that you hear them.
+Hearing loss can be a problem because these sounds warn you when you may need to pull over or get out of the way.

 Safe driving tips: